 10. Following Up After a Networking Event

-After attending a networking event, it’s essential to follow up with the people you meet.
+After attending a networking event, following up with the people you meet is essential.
 Send an email expressing your appreciation for the opportunity to meet and exchange ideas.
 It’s also good to mention any specific topics or pain points you discussed at the event.

 I enjoyed meeting you at the networking event last night.
 It was great to hear about your work at [their company].

 I wanted to reach out and see if you’d be interested in scheduling a further chat.
 I’d appreciate your insights on my business plan for [their company].

 11. Right After a Voicemail